decoded-cipher/Kerala-IoT-Challenge/level_2.md

 # Kerala IoT Challenge Level-2

+> As **ESP32 Boards** were not available (As of now), I opt for **NodeMCU-ESP8266** for conducting the experiments.
+Even though both boards differ a lot in features & capabilities, **NodeMCU-ESP8266** could serve my purpose for the present scenario.

 ### Experiment 1 - Hello World LED Program Using Blynk App

 ![Hello World LED Blinking](https://user-images.githubusercontent.com/44474792/138228740-3d4a3a49-e353-4b59-9eec-edc6223c8788.jpg)
 #### Code